coldrockgames/gml-raptor/README.md

 > Yours, Gris and the wonderful team @coldrockgames.

 `gml-raptor` is a ready-to-use project template for [GameMaker Studio](https://gamemaker.io) with a comprehensive [wiki documentation](https://github.com/Grisgram/gml-raptor/wiki) that provides lots of classes and functions that will speed up your game development!\
-[The Releases page](https://github.com/Grisgram/gml-raptor/releases) contains the latest version in `.yyz` format (project template) and ready-to-import local packages in `.yymps` format.\
+[The Releases page](https://github.com/Grisgram/gml-raptor/releases) contains the latest version.\
 This repository is also marked as _template repository_, so you may set it as source template when creating a new repository here on Github.

 `gml-raptor` is huge and so it comes with a learning curve.
 Feel free to experiment with guidance of our wiki.\